-Mrs Helliwell is the maths leader in our school.
+Mrs Rainey is the maths leader in our school.
 She loves learning about numbers and finding different strategies for solving problems using practical and written methods.
 She wants all pupils to enjoy maths, and see it as a fun but challenging subject.

 Throughout the year, Y6 have the opportunity to attend Maths Booster club which aims to increase confidence and the ability to reason clearly and solve problems.